 The ancient city boasts a great deal of Chinese culture, dating back 4,000 years as a meeting place for many people of the Shu culture.
 It is now the fourth most populous city in China and referred to as “The Land of Abundance” because of the fertile Chengdu Plain in which Chengdu is located.
 It is an important base for manufacturing and agriculture.

-Aside from it’s cultural and logistical aspect, Chengdu is knows for its relaxed atmosphere, laid-back local attitude and distinct Sichuan (Szechuan) cuisine.
-It is not only a less-crowded and popular destination to travel to in China, Chengdu is a gateway to some of the most picturesque, natural scenery in the west.
+Aside from its cultural and logistical aspect, Chengdu is known for its relaxed atmosphere, laid-back local attitude and distinct Sichuan (Szechuan) cuisine.
+It is not only a less crowded and popular destination to travel to in China, but Chengdu is also a gateway to some of the most picturesque, natural scenery in the west.

 When planning a trip to China, here are four reasons to include Chengdu in your itinerary: